ThinkIQ-Labs/OPC-UA-Model-SDK/README.md

 ## Why this Project?

-Studying OPC UA, and in particular the Information Modeling aspects of it, we realized that most established code base revolves around the cummunication bits and pieces.
-There is, however little guidance available for procedural creation of Information Models.
-The advise is either use a GUI tool, such as the excellent UaModeler by Unified Automation, or roll your own XML and then compile it using the UA Model Compiler.
+Studying OPC UA, and in particular the Information Modeling aspects of it, we realized that most established code base revolves around the communication.
+There is, however, little guidance available for procedural creation of Information Models.
+The advice is either to use a GUI tool, such as the excellent UaModeler by Unified Automation, or to create your own XML and then compile it using the UA Model Compiler.

-In particular for interoperability projects it is important to be able create such Information Models using code.
-Simply doing it "according to the ModelDesign.xsd" is harder than it sounds - especially if one wants to reproduce some of the examlple model designs out there.
+For interoperability projects, in particular, it is important to be able create such Information Models using code.
+Simply doing it "according to the ModelDesign.xsd" is harder than it sounds - especially if one wants to reproduce some of the available examlple model designs.

-This project extends some of the partical classes of the ModelDesign.xsd and Opc.Ua.Types.xsd to make compilation of XML easier.
+This project extends some of the pratical classes of the ModelDesign.xsd and Opc.Ua.Types.xsd to make compilation of XML easier.
 It also references the OPC UA model compiler binaries so a modeldesign instance can be easily compiled into a nodeset XML file.

 ## Excellent Online Posts and Tutorials